dmennell/Quick-Kubernetes-Kafka-Demo/README.md

 Verify kubectl connection
     `kubectl get nodes`

-DEPLOY & VERIFY KAFKA PRODUCER ON K8s-cluster-2
+DEPLOY KAFKA PRODUCER ON K8s-cluster-2
     `kubectl apply -f kafka-demo-generator.yaml`
     `kubectl get deployments`
     `kubectl get pods`
 VERIFY Writing to KAFKA
     `dcos kafka topic offsets transactions`

-DEPLOY & VERIFY CONSUMER on k8s-cluster-2 (Copy the Pod ID)
+DEPLOY CONSUMER on k8s-cluster-2 (Copy the Pod ID)
     `kubectl apply -f transaction-consumer.yaml`
     `kubectl get deployments`
     `kubectl get pods`
 VERIFY READING DATA FROM KAFKA TOPIC
     `kubectl logs <PASTE-POD-ID-FROM-ABOVE> | more`

 # Recapwhat we did...
 and as easy as it was to stand up, it is just as easy to tear down :-)